Life Saver Pool Fence

 Can you install a pool fence onto an above the ground pool? / Does pool fencing work on above ground pools?

 Pool fence can be installed around an above ground pool just the same as any other pool.
-It can be used to completely surround an above ground pool, or be installed on a deck the surrounds an above ground pool.
+It can be used to completely surround an above ground pool, or be installed on a deck that surrounds an above ground pool.
 We do not recommend attaching pool fence to an above ground pool; it should be installed 2-3’ away from the side of the above ground pool wherever possible.

 Can a Life Saver fence be applied to a wood deck or does it have to be drilled into the ground?